 Get started with your nominations (or viewing list) here with these films that deserve to be in the National Film Registry.
 You just need to include title and year the film was made.
-The deadline for submissions in September 15, 2020.
+The deadline for submissions will be in September 2021.
 The nomination form is here – https://www.research.net/r/national-fim-registry-nomination-form

 A WOMAN’S ERROR (1922) written and directed by Tressie Souders

 THE WOMEN’S HAPPY TIME COMMUNE (1972) directed by Sheila Page

 HE’S ONLY MISSING (1978) directed by Robin Smith